Dr. Prabha S Chandra

-Assistant Professor in the Department of Clinical Psychology and a clinical psychology consultant for an Adult Psychiatry Unit.
+Additional Professor in the Department of Clinical Psychology and a clinical psychology consultant for an Adult Psychiatry Unit.
 Her clinical and research interest is in the broad area of women's mental health.
 She received training in Interpersonal Psychotherapy (from trainers of the Weissman and Klerman Group, USA) an evidence based treatment for antenatal and postpartum depression.

 Dr. M. Thomas Kishore

-He is an Associate Professor in the Department of Clinical Psychology.
+He is Additional Professor in the Department of Clinical Psychology.
 He is a consultant Clinical Psychologist for Child and Adolescent Psychiatry Services, Perinatal Psychiatric Services and an adult Psychiatry Unit.
 He offers developmental assessment and intervention programmes for the infants of the mothers, who report for perinatal psychiatric services at NIMHANS.
 He is certified a professional to use DAS II and Bayley Scales.

 Dr Kimneihat Vaiphei

-Assistant professor at Department of Psychiatric Social Work.
+Assistant Professor at Department of Psychiatric Social Work.
 Her interest is on Women mental health, linked with perinatal clinic and is involved with psychosocial assessment and interventions, marital and family intervention, group work intervention with caregivers and spouses of women, bonding assessment and intervention.